uwescience/SQL-geospatial-tutorial/_episodes/00-overview.md

 Within the ADAPT infrastructure we have provisioned approximately 15 Virtual Machines (VMs).
 Once users have been approved for access they can connect to these resources [via SSH](https://www.nccs.nasa.gov/services/adapt/how_to_use_adapt/logging_into_adapt) through either Linux or Windows operating systems.

 ADAPT provides HiMAT with direct access to the full Landsat, MODIS and MERRA [data sets](https://www.nccs.nasa.gov/services/adapt/data).
 As team members generate new products, we will be hosting these in a file structure similar to that used for the existing NASA remote sensing and climate reanalysis datasets.
 Each user also has access to a 15 GB home directory and a 5 TB nobackup/scratch directory for large temporary files.

+HiMAT will use ADAPT primarily to store, process and visualize large gridded datasets.

+### Geoserver